This field is for validation purposes and should be left unchanged.

-For mortgage borrowers who took out loans when interest rates were several percentage points higher, these low interest rates can mean many thousands of dollars in savings over the remainder of the mortgage.
+As you may know, mortgage refinance is the process of paying off your existing mortgage by creating a completely new replacement loan.
+For mortgage borrowers who took out loans when interest rates were several percentage points higher, these low-interest rates can mean many thousands of dollars in savings over the remainder of the mortgage.
 But it’s not just the savings that makes refinancing so attractive.

 You might want to refinance your Portland home to restructure your monthly budget.
 A refi can help you keep more money in your pocket each month, allowing you to consolidate debt and to live a more comfortable lifestyle.

 Refinancing can also be used to free up money for other investments such as stocks, index funds, or second homes.
 And there’s no better investment than education – many Portland-area homeowners are taking advantage of refinancing to pay for college tuition for themselves, or for their children.

 Some homeowners take advantage of refinancing to gain access to capital for renovations or repairs that they’ve always wanted to do.
 Are you interested in remodeling your kitchen, building a home theater and finishing off your basement, or installing a rooftop solar array and saving some money on your monthly power bills?
 Refinancing can offer a handy source of low-interest funds that can be used for home improvement.

 Try our calculator and find out if refinancing is the right option for you.

 Portland Homeowners, Now Is the Time to Refinance